leiradel/hackable-console/README.md

 * `lrcpp` components
     * `Logger.h`: Declares the `Logger` implementation.
 The logger is also a `View` and `Scriptable`.
     * `Config.h`: Declares the `Config` implementation. `Config` also implements `View` and `Scriptable`.
-        * `Config` is also responsible for declaring memory views using the concatenation of different memory regions or descriptors.
-This can be done in a Lua script.
+        * `Config` is also responsible for declaring memory views using the concatenation of different memory regions or descriptors made available by the core, which can be done in a Lua script.
     * `Video.h`: Declares the `Video` implementation. `Video` is a view, and uses OpenGL to keep a texture updated in respect to the emulated framebuffer and blit it via ImGui.
     * `Led.h`: Declares the `Led` implementation.
 Led is also a `View` and `Scriptable` so Lua can use leds to signal state if they want.
 This `lrcpp` component is a minor one, but the Vice Libretro core crashes if there's not one available.
     * `Audio.h`: Declares the `Audio` implementation, which is also a `View` that renders the audio frames as a wave form.
 Not particularly useful but interesting to watch.